techmyth/techmyth.github.io/content/posts/homelab-veeam-diagrammer.en.md

 Hello everyone,

-This time I'll be talking a bit about a project I've been working on for the last few months that has the use of creating basic diagrams of the components of the Veeam Backup & Replication infrastructure.
-The tool is called Veeam.Diagrammer and you can see the project page on Github.
+This time I'll be talking a bit about a project I've been working on for the last few months that have the use of creating basic diagrams of the components of the Veeam Backup & Replication infrastructure.
+The tool is called `Veeam.Diagrammer` and you can see the project page on GitHub.
 Here is the link so you can see the features of this tool.

 - <https://github.com/rebelinux/Veeam.Diagrammer>